Medical Assisting (MAS)

 This course prepares students to work in a medical office.
 All aspects of medical employment are explored from new laws relevant to the medical office to OSHA, DEA, CDC, and HIPAA regulations most important to medical office workers.
 Prerequisites: ENG 098, FYE 101, RDG 098 or placement.
 Spring.

 This externship experience will allow student to apply knowledge, perform administrative procedures and develop professional attitudes for interacting with other professionals and healthcare consumers.
 Placements include actual medical offices, clinics, and/or healthcare facilities.
-One seminar hour and 12.5 hours of field experience per week are required, totaling 75 hrs over the semester.
-Prerequisites: EOA 106, EOA 107 (or corequisite), MAS 105, MAS 130, MAS 201, MAS 230.
+The field experience, seminar and certification review will equal 120 hours.
+Students are expected to complete a minimum of 15 hours/week at the externship site.
+Prerequisites: MAS 105, MAS 130, MAS 180, MAS 230, ENG 101 and SOC 150.
+Corequisite: BUS 112.
 Spring.

 MAS 230.
 Finance & Practice Management.
 4 Credits.